 The Novartis Foundation closed in 2008, following the Trustees’ decision to merge with the Academy of Medical Sciences.
 After taking over the lease on 41 Portland Place, the Academy embarked on a £5 million redevelopment programme to create a modern headquarters and a conference and events venue under the design of award-winning architects Burrell, Foley & Fischer.
 The building opened in October 2010 and started a new chapter in its history as the home of the Academy of Medical Sciences.

-“In the early 19th century Portland Place was incorporated into the royal route, Carlton House to Regent’s Park, for the Prince Regent.”
+“In the early 19th century Portland Place was incorporated into the royal route from Carlton House to Regent’s Park for the Prince Regent.”

 41 Portland Place